cnuernber/libjulia-clj/topics/signals.md

 requires the use of at least `SIGINT` in order to manage garbage collection in multithreaded code.

-If we simply disable Julia's use of signals then single-threaded code or multithreaded code that doesn't produce much garbage works fine.
+If we simply disable Julia's use of signals then single-threaded code works fine.
 Multithreaded code, however, will eventually crash without warning:

 ```clojure
 user> (require '[libjulia-clj.julia :as julia])
 nil
 user> (julia/initialize! {:n-threads 8 :signals-enabled? false})